 Do you enjoy caring for others and want to put your compassion to work?
 The Personal Support Worker (PSW) program has been developed to provide standardized training and an educational base for workers who provide long-term care and support services in both institutional and community settings.
 At the conclusion of the program, students will write the National Association of Career Colleges (NACC) exam to become certified PSWs.

-This program includes classroom-based studies and on-the-job training through placements at a variety of care facilities.
+The majority of this program is online instructor-led studies paired with some on-the-job training through placements at a variety of care facilities.

 Visiting Personal Support Worker perform some or all of the following duties:

 - Care for individuals and families during periods of incapacitation, convalescence or family disruption

 - Administer bedside and personal care to clients such as aid in ambulation, bathing, personal hygiene, and dressing and undressing

 - Plan and prepare meals and special diets, and feed or assist in feeding clients

 - May perform routine health-related duties such as changing non-sterile dressings, administering medications and collecting specimens under the general direction of home care agency supervisor or nurse

 - May perform routine housekeeping duties such as laundry, washing dishes and making beds.